VirtoCommerce/vc-platform/docs/getting-started.md

 The catalog is what your customers are constantly working with.
 It is very important that the catalog is easy to browse and find the right products.

-Typically, to start working with the new catalog you should to follow several steps:
+Typically, to start working with the new catalog you should follow several steps:

 * [Creating new category and subcategory](https://github.com/VirtoCommerce/vc-content/blob/deploy/pages/docs/lessons/lesson2.md#creating-new-category-and-subcategory)
 * [Import catalog data](https://virtocommerce.com/docs/vc2userguide/merchandise-management/catalog-import)